-Specific exclusions

-1. Night vigils.
+Specific exclusions 1.
+Night vigils.
 2. Night clubs.
 3. The 35 land borders that remain closed.
 4. Initiation practices.
 5. Passenger ships for international leisure purposes.
 6. Attendance of any sporting event by spectators.

-7. International sports events.

-8. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+7. International sport, arts and culture events involving countries with a high COVID-19 infection and transmission rate are prohibited. [item 7 substituted by section 3 of Government Notice 1053 of 2020] 8.
+Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
 9. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.